conda/ceps/cep-??.md

 These are the conda channels that will be queried to solve the requirements added in `dependencies`.
 They can be expressed with names, URLs and local paths.

 If not specified, the conda client MUST use the default configuration.
 When specified, these channels MUST be used to populate the channel list passed to the solver.
 Then default channel configuration MUST be appended, unless the special name `nodefaults` is present.
 When this is the case, the default configuration MUST no be appended.
-The `nodefaults` name MUST not be passed to the solver.
+The `nodefaults` name MUST NOT be passed to the solver.

 ### `variables`